Are there Bible verses about depression?

 In the midst of your depression, all you see are clouds that are black with horror.
 Remember, it is God himself who controls the storms and Jesus is with you in your boat.
 You may not feel [H]is nearness and it may seem that [H]e is asleep in the stern, but [H]e is with you nonetheless.

 When the moment is right, [H]e will deliver you.
-Until then, hold fast to these verses.
+Until then, hold fast to these Bible verses about depression.